MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-20-Commercial-Mobile-Services/section-20.21.md

 (9) *Provider-Specific Consumer Signal Boosters.* A Provider-Specific Consumer Signal Booster will meet the Consumer Signal Booster Network Protection Standard if it complies with paragraphs (e)(1) through (e)(7) of this section and the following:

-(i) *Technical Requirements* - (A) *Noise Limits.* The transmitted noise power in dBm/MHz of frequency selective consumer boosters outside the licensee's spectrum blocks at their uplink and downlink ports shall not exceed the following limits:
+(i) *Technical Requirements*—(A) *Noise Limits.* The transmitted noise power in dBm/MHz of frequency selective consumer boosters outside the licensee's spectrum blocks at their uplink and downlink ports shall not exceed the following limits:

 (*1*) −103 dBm/MHz−RSSI